-After the sun simulator was switched off and the hydrogen evolution went to zero, an aqueous H2PtCl6 solution was added to the blueish dispersions via rubber sealing (to keep the inert atmosphere), to reach an amount of 0.0076 μmol m-2 Pt via subsequent photodeposition.
+After the lamp was switched off and the hydrogen evolution went to zero, an aqueous H2PtCl6 solution was added to the blueish dispersions via rubber sealing (to keep the inert atmosphere in the reactor), to achieve Pt decoration via subsequent photodeposition.
 However, even before continuing the light irradiation but few seconds after the addition of the co-catalyst precursor solution, the coloration of the dispersion disappeared.
 At the same time, a sharp peak in the hydrogen evolution rate was detected in all four cases.
-The intensity of this hydrogen evolution peak without light irradiation (inset Figure 5 top) has the same trend as the intensity of the blueish color of the dispersion, the darker the dispersion before H2PtCl6 addition the higher the hydrogen evolution peak after its addition.
+The intensity of this hydrogen evolution peak without light irradiation has the same trend as the intensity of the blueish color of the dispersion: The darker the dispersion before H2PtCl6 addition, the higher the hydrogen evolution peak after the addition, up to 20 μ mol h-1.